ArtsVM/Microcontrols_Lab/README.md

 ## Arturo VM - Repository GitHub Space

-In this repository you will find diferent files where each corresponds to the lab practice done.
+In this repository, you will find different files where each corresponds to the lab practice done.
-This folders are named with the initial "P" of practice, plus the number associated to the session order.
+These folders are named with the initial "P" of practice, plus the number associated to the session order.
 ```diff
 + Example:  "P1" means Practice 1.
 ```
-Inside you could find the report of lab practice with the instructions, results and conclusions (highlighted in green).
+Inside, you could find the report of lab practice with the instructions, results ,and conclusions (highlighted in green).

 ```diff
 + Name: "Report.dm".